Bridgeport Water Quality at a Glance

 Apply for Bill Assistance

-Phone is someones hand
+Phone in someones hand

-Report Issues
+Report Issues & Stay Informed

 Contact Aquarion Customer Service at 1-800-732-9678 (available 24/7) for water emergencies, quality concerns, or service issues.
 Report leaks promptly to help conserve water and maintain system integrity.
+For real-time emergency advisories, bookmark our live U.S. boil water advisory tracker.

 Frequently Asked Questions

-Is Bridgeport’s tap water safe to drink?
+Is Bridgeport tap water safe to drink in 2026?

 Bridgeport’s tap water meets federal and state drinking water standards, but independent testing reveals significant concerns.
 While Aquarion Water Company sources water from eight protected reservoirs and well fields with comprehensive treatment, recent data shows multiple contaminants exceeding health-based guidelines.